aspose-words/Aspose.Words-API-References/english/net/aspose.words/inodechangingcallback/noderemoved/_index.md

 title: INodeChangingCallback.NodeRemoved
 linktitle: NodeRemoved
 second_title: Aspose.Words for .NET API Reference
-description: INodeChangingCallback method.
+description: INodeChangingCallback NodeRemoved method.
 Called when a node belonging to this document has been removed from its parent in C#.
 type: docs
 weight: 30
 url: /net/aspose.words/inodechangingcallback/noderemoved/